alchermd/toyrobot/README.md

 $ python main.py
 ```

+Note that I've used the [pattern matching feature](https://peps.python.org/pep-0634/), which requires `>=python3.10`.
-The test suite can be ran via `python runtests.py`
+The test suite can be run via `python runtests.py`.

 ## Usage